A fictitious day in the life with Parkinson's, part 2

 The dark side of Parkinson's, on the right lines, German version

 6th and final part of the mini-series about Jon Stamford and his experiences with Parkinson's.
-The series ends on a conciliatory note with a nice anecdote that describes the famous “splinter in your own eye” in a very vivid way.
+The series ends on a conciliatory note with a nice anecdote that describes the famous "splinter in one's own eye" in a very vivid way.

 As a reminder, here is the background to the series: